jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `name` attribute of the `commit-markable-resource` resource of the `transactions` subsystem
 Can you get the name attribute of the myCommitMarkableResource commit-markable-resource resource of the transactions subsystem ?
 Can you get the name attribute of the myCommitMarkableResource commit markable resource resource of the transactions subsystem ?
+## syntax of the operation to get the `modcluster` subsystem
+Can you get the modcluster subsystem?
+Can you get the modcluster?
+Can you retrieve all the attributes of the modcluster subsystem?
 ## syntax of the operation to get a `proxy` resource of the `modcluster` subsystem
 Can you get all the proxy resource of the modcluster subsystem?
 Can you get all the proxy resource of the modcluster subsystems?